A record

 Trash

-Trash Just like your Mac or PC, WordPress has a trash (called Bin) where deleted post and pages sit before…
+Just like your Mac or PC, WordPress has a trash (called Bin) where deleted posts and pages are stored before they are permanently deleted.

 Updates

-Updates These are crucial to keeping WordPress safe, secure and running properly.
-One of the best things about WordPress is…
+These are crucial to keeping WordPress safe, secure and running properly.
+One of the best things about WordPress is the built-in update feature.
+It will tell you when the core software, themes or plugins must be updated to the newest versions.

 User Role

-User Role WordPress has a range of user roles built into the CMS that control who can do what on…
+WordPress has a range of user roles built into the CMS that control who can do what on the site.

 Visual Editor

-Visual Editor This is the visual version of the WYSIWYG editor.
-WordPress allows you to toggle between HTML and visual…
+This is the visual version of the WYSIWYG editor.
+WordPress allows you to toggle between HTML and visual views.

 WordPress.com

-WordPress.com This is the ‘other’ version of WordPress.
-It’s basically a stripped-down version of a self-hosted WordPress install and is…
+This is the ‘other’ version of WordPress.
+It’s a stripped-down version of a self-hosted WordPress install designed for simple blogs.

 wp-config.php

-wp-config.php This is a crucial file in the WordPress install.
-It controls lots of different settings for your WordPress site…
+This is a crucial file in the WordPress install.
+It controls many different settings for your WordPress site, most importantly, the details of how your site connects to its database.

 WSOD

-WSOD White screen of death.
-A common occurrence in WordPress where PHP syntax errors take the site down, replacing it…
+White screen of death.
+This is a common occurrence in WordPress, where PHP syntax errors take the site down, replacing it with a blank white screen.

 Yith

-Yith A rather strangely named set of premium and free plugins for WooCommerce.
-We have a developer licence with these clever…
+A rather strangely named set of premium and free plugins for WooCommerce.
+We have a developer licence with these clever people and use their plugins on the WooCommerce sites we build.

 Z-index

-Z-index A bit of a strange one, but we needed something for Z. This controls the order of items in…
+A bit of a strange one, but we needed something for Z. This controls the order of items in HTML.
+The higher the z-index, the nearer the top an item is.